Looking for Automated Solutions to Improve Your CRE Flow?

 Over three-fourths of respondents in Deloitte’s Outlook claim their companies tend to expand partnerships or invest in proptech, which could help firms deploy the real estate-as-a-service (REaaS) delivery model.

 The term REaaS is a result of proptech innovation in the real estate market that combines strategy, technology, and data to apply analytics on the fly and provide tenants with enhanced customer experience.

-The growing number of similar requests and investments (32$B investment level in 2021) into the proptech market demonstrates that digitalization is in fact the only option to improve CRE service.
+The growing number of similar requests and investments (32$B investment level in 2021) into the proptech software development market demonstrates that digitalization is in fact the only option to improve CRE service.

 At the beginning of the pandemic, the CRE industry moved to a remote mode like many other industries.
 Since then, the customization of the workplace has had a direct impact on revenues and loyalty.